11 Productivity Tools and Tips For Your Design Team

 Here are five productivitiy tips on how to achieve more and gain greater peace of mind.

 The tasks on your to-do list your particularly dread have a habit of falling further down the list with time; even priority items are not immune.
-After all, it’s more fun to work on a task that’s easier, or you enjoy doing.
+After all, it’s more fun to work on an easier task that you enjoy doing.
 Make a habit of doing the dreaded tasks first.
 You’ll not only survive, but you’ll feel better about yourself.

 If you accept every task or assignment in hopes of pleasing everyone, you’ll soon lose control over your life.
 Everyone will be more productive because you’re doing their tasks for them, while your productivity suffers.